 Mold Tending Cell

-Supply an insert molding solution to deliver five different sets of components to overhead robots for loading into an injection molding machine while meeting the following requirements:
+The JR team needed to supply an insert molding solution.
+The solution had to deliver five different sets of components to overhead robots for loading into an injection molding machine while meeting other customer requirements:

 - Feed eight hours’ worth of bearings without using a vibratory system